Senator Natasha Denies Receiving any Letter

 “I place it on formal record that no such letters have ever been served upon me by post, courier, or personal delivery,” she wrote.
 “The imputation of recalcitrance is therefore inoperative.”

-She explained that her silence was guided by the legal principle of lis pendens, which discourages public commentary on issues under litigation.
+She explained that her silence was guided by the legal principle of lis pendens.
+This principle discourages public commentary on issues under litigation.
 She cited two ongoing suits: one, filed by Akpabio’s wife demanding ₦250 billion in damages at the FCT High Court; the other, her own suit at the Federal High Court in Abuja challenging her six-month suspension from the Senate.

 “While Suit No. FHC/ABJ/CS/384/2025 relates to my suspension, Suit No. CV/816/2025—filed by your client’s spouse—directly concerns the sexual harassment allegations,” Natasha stated.